inverno-io/inverno-tools/inverno-build-tools/README.md

     .execute();
 ```

-> Althouh it is always possible to run an application with a mix of modular and non-modular dependencies, the advantage of running the application with modularized dependencie is that it only uses the module path and non-modular dependencies are no longer grouped into the `ALL-UNNAMED` module, this fully embraces the Java module system.
+> Although it is always possible to run an application with a mix of modular and non-modular dependencies, the advantage of running the application with modularized dependencies is that it only uses the module path and non-modular dependencies are no longer grouped into the `ALL-UNNAMED` module, this fully embraces the Java module system.

 ### DebugTask

-The `DebugTask` is chained after the `ModularizeDependenciesTask`, it is identical to the `RunTask`, the onyl difference being that it adds debugging VM options to be able to attach a debugger to the process.
+The `DebugTask` is chained after the `ModularizeDependenciesTask`, it is identical to the `RunTask`, the only difference being that it adds debugging VM options to be able to attach a debugger to the process.

 The following example runs the project in debug mode and waiting for a debugger to be attached on port 8000: